 THANK YOU FOR SUBSCRIBING

-Almost every avionics or communication system implements an Ethernet topology, but most ARINC Ethernet converter products are processor/Linux based with unsecure IP network stacks that greatly slow down Ethernet communications.
-ENET and NLINE designs are FPGA hardware-based UDP thin servers that provide real-time Ethernet/ARINC bridging/conversion, reducing threats of viruses or internal hacking.
-These products provide all the advanced controls of traditional ARINC and 1553 interfaces, and can simultaneously auto bridge time-stamped ARINC-UDP packets without any programming.
-There is a fast auto-boot feature, and RX/TX controls can be managed through standard socket communications as implemented in almost every OS, even DO-178 compliant systems.
+Almost every avionics or communication system implements an Ethernet topology, but most 1553 Ethernet converter products are processor based with unsecure IP network stacks that greatly slow down communications.
+ENET, NLINE and MEZ-E1553 designs are FPGA hardware-based UDP thin servers that provide a real-time1553-Ethernet connection, and reduces threats of viruses or hacking.
+These products provide all the advanced controls of traditional 1553 interfaces, and can simultaneously auto bridge time-stamped 1553-UDP packets without any programming.
+There is a fast auto-boot feature, and data structures can be controlled through standard socket communications as implemented in almost every OS, even DO-178 compliant systems.